jantsje/website_behavioralethics/content/authors/linh-vu/_index.md

 user_groups: ["Researchers"]
 ---

-I am a PhD candidate at CREED, under the supervision of Prof. dr. Shaul Shalvi and Dr. Joël van der Weele.
+I am a PhD candidate at CREED, under the supervision of Prof. dr. Shaul Shalvi and Prof. Dr. Joël van der Weele.
 I am interested in behavioural ethics and decision making.
 Currently, I'm researching willful ignorance in the context of the sharing economy.

 Before becoming a PhD candidate, I completed a research Master's degree in Cognitive Neuropsychology at [Vrije Universiteit Amsterdam](https://vuweb.vu.nl/en/) and a Bachelor's degree in Psychology at [University of Southampton](https://www.southampton.ac.uk/), United Kingdom.
+For more information, see Linh’s [personal website](https://sites.google.com/view/linh-vu/home).

 ### Interests
 - Behavioural Ethics